msztylko/project-Euler/problem_5/README.md

 232792560  113.667    0.000  113.667    0.000 p005.py:1(evenly_divisible)
         1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}
 ```
 Since we know that the solution has to be a multiple of 20 we can change the main loop so that it only checks multiples of 20.
-This change led to significant speed up as the number of function call was greatly reduced.
+This change led to significant speed-up as the number of function call was greatly reduced.

 ```
          11639632 function calls in 8.376 seconds